Welcome to UNICEF USA!

 "Everyone within the movement has returned home for now.
 We were made lots of promises that were broken and never happened.
 Lots of people died, so I don't want to go there again."

-Photo at top: Agnes, 16, spent one month fighting with a militia group.
+Photo at top: Agnes, 16, spent one month fighting with a militia group in the Democratic Republic of the Congo.
 "One day, a soldier killed two girls.
 The boys with me were tired so they gave me their weapons and I shot the soldier.
 Now I would like to be able to study.
 I would like to be a nun.
 If I can't go to the convent, I would like to do sewing.
 War for me is lack of peace.
 It is the lack of opportunity and leadership, creating poverty.
 If we had opportunities, people would not have been encouraged to join the movement against the state and fight all the state's symbols."
 All photos by Vincent Tremeau for UNICEF.